Ultimate large-$Rm$ regime of the solar dynamo: Cartesian helical dynamo simulations

 This phase diagram illuminates \fig{fig1}.
-At low $Rm$, each hemisphere develops its own steady catastrophically quenched helical dynamo, and there is little communication between the two hemispheres except when $Re$, and therefore turbulent diffusion, becomes significant, thereby triggering weak helicity fluxes in $z$.
+At low $Rm$, each hemisphere develops its own steady catastrophically quenched helical dynamo, and there is little communication between the two hemispheres except when $Re$, and therefore turbulent diffusion becomes significant, thereby triggering weak helicity fluxes in $z$.
 The qualitative change in the nature of the solutions at $Rm>50$ is therefore interpreted as a symptom of the transition between the low and intermediate regimes.
-In the ultimate, large $Rm$ regime, on the other hand, magnetic helicity fluxes dominate over resistive dissipation of helicity even at low $Re$ and are thus freely exchanged between the two hemispheres.
+In the ultimate large-$Rm$ regime, on the other hand, magnetic helicity fluxes dominate over resistive dissipation of helicity even at low $Re$, and are thus freely exchanged between the two hemispheres.
 This allows the dynamo to escape catastrophic quenching and gives rise to hemispheric synchronicity in the form of migrating $\alpha^2$-dynamo waves, whose period depends on the strength of turbulent diffusion, controlled by $Re$.
 Of all runs, only those with $Rm>1000$ lie comfortably in the ultimate regime.
-This includes T05, T06 at $Pm\geq 1$ and, importantly, also the new run S01 at $Pm<1$.
+This includes T05, T06 at $Pm\geq 1$, and, importantly, also the new run S01 at $Pm<1$.

-In App.~\ref{diffusive}, I further show that a satisfactory diffusive transport model can be devised to fit, and further interpret the simulation results.
-This model recovers all three regimes with reasonable parameters, such as turbulent magnetic diffusion, fractional helicities and effective fluctuation and mean-field scales, fitted to the simulation data (\fig{diffusivefit}).
-Most importantly, it correctly predicts the decrease of $\meanB$ with $Rm$ in simulations, including the rather sluggish asymptote into the ultimate regime (\fig{fit}).
+In Appendix~\ref{diffusive}, I show that a satisfactory diffusive transport model can be devised to fit, and also interpret the simulation results.
+This model recovers all three regimes with reasonable parameters, such as turbulent magnetic diffusion, fractional helicities, and effective fluctuation and mean-field scales, fitted to the simulation data (\fig{diffusivefit}).
+Most importantly, it correctly predicts the decrease in $\meanB$ with $Rm$ in simulations, including the rather sluggish asymptote into the ultimate regime (\fig{fit}).